Why is this important?

 These solutions can be configured in different ways, to address the needs of your site.
 It's important to note that such configurations won't control the data collection or cookies on your site automatically.

-So if you're using third party advertising services, such as Google AdSense, you'll need to take steps to integrate your preferred solution with the advertising tags on your pages to make sure your users' preferences are respected.
+So if you're using third party advertising services, such as Google’s, you'll need to take steps to integrate your preferred solution with the advertising tags on your pages to make sure your users' preferences are respected.
 Each vendor offers instructions or support services for doing this.

 For Google, you can find more information on the EU User Consent Policy help page.
-If you use Google services, you may want to consider the tools we offer to help our publisher partners with compliance:
+If you are a publisher and use Google services, you may want to consider the tools we offer to help our publisher partners with compliance: